luketpeterson/atomspace-bootstrap-guide/contents/04_evaluation_and_truth_values.rst

         )
     )

-.. note::  There is nothing special about :scheme:`(Concept "done")` as a return value, but the execution context requires that some valid atom be returned, and this was as good as any.
+.. note::  There is nothing special about :scheme:`(Concept "done")` as a return value, but the execution context requires that some valid atom be returned, and this was as good as any other.

 Now here is an example calling :scheme:`display` in an evaluation context with :code:`GroundedPredicateNode`.